usta-cyber/Federated-Learning--Machine-Learning-Logistics/README.md

 Implementation of Federated machine Learning on localhost by applying logistics Regression

 ## Requirments
--install python 3.10
+install python 3.10
--install flwr Library using "pip install flwr" -install numpy Library using "pip install numpy" -install numpy Library using "pip install scikit-learn"
+install flwr Library using "pip install flwr" install numpy Library using "pip install numpy" install numpy Library using "pip install scikit-learn"

 ##How to Execute the file
 -open CMD as Administrator